-FRONT ROW with Agnieszka Polski
+FRONT ROW with Agnieszka Polska in De Studio

 During her art education, Agnieszka Polska began making animated films using traditional techniques (such as using a light box).
 Later, she developed an interest in digital animation and the immersive qualities of the images that technique creates.
 In her films, Polska employs various narrative formats.
 She explores these narrative techniques not only in video works but also in other media such as feature films and theater productions: all these art forms naturally expand her artistic practice.